-Council's role would be to collaborate with DPE and the GSC to identify low emissions precincts within these priority areas and set appropriate pathways with four themes for low emissions precincts as outlined in Figure 28.
-Action 72 in the Eastern District Plan enables Council's to encourage preparing low-emissions high efficiency strategies in precincts where an increase in total floor area is greater than 1000,000 square metres in any contiguous area of 10 or more hectares.
+Council's role would be to collaborate with DPE, OEH and the GSC to identify low emissions precincts within these priority areas and set appropriate pathways within the four themes for low emissions precincts as outlined in Figure 27.
+GSC's Eastern District Plan is a guide for implementing the Greater Sydney Region Plan at a district level.
+Action 72 of the Plan enables councils to formulate low-emissions high efficiency strategies in precincts where an increase in total floor area is greater than 100,000 square metres in any contiguous area of 10 or more hectares.